ariya/phantomjs/_posts/api/webpage/method/2000-01-01-add-cookie.md

 **Introduced:** PhantomJS 1.7

 Add a Cookie to the page.
 If the `domain` does not match the current page, the Cookie will be ignored/rejected.
-Returns `true` if successfully added, otherwise `false`.

 ## Examples